blindside85/rails-docker-challenge/README.md

   docker-compose run app bundle exec rails console
   ```

+- **Switching Environments:**

+  In order to change between dev environments like local and production, a few simple steps are needed:
+  1. Update the values inside your `.env` file
+     - change `RAILS_ENV` to suit your needs (development, staging, production, test, etc)
+     - modify the database-specific variables to suit the environment (different DB name, user, password)
+  2. Stop any running containers with `docker-compose down`
+  3. Re-run all 5 steps under the [Docker Setup](#docker-setup) section above
+  4. You should now be running a new, distinct configuration on a different database than before :tada:

 ## Rationale
+- I shot for easy configuration from an infrastructure level with this challenge.
+I avoided hardcoding any sensitive data for better security and future flexibility overall
-- Not much to say here, really.
+- Not much else to say here, really.
 Spina comes with its own selection of tools and frameworks (Tailwind, etc), and I chose not to deviate from the defaults for this exercise.

 ## Resources
 - ChatGPT for non-sensitive "rubber ducking" (troubleshooting build and console errors, primarily)